Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 ![ACC-configure-extension](../../.gitbook/assets/acc-configure-extension.png)

 {% hint style="info" %}
 Trying to find your ACC registration or tracking endpoint URLs?
-Contact your program manager.
+You can retrieve it in Campaign Classic interface, in the **Tools** / **Advanced** / **Deployment wizard** menu.
+The endpoint for push notifications is usually the same as the URL used for web forms & surveys.
 {% endhint %}

 #### Registration endpoints